Pixel48/SerialExaminer/README.md

   ![Key data](./docs/img/key_ans.png)
   > Now the key creator supports the number of answers in range from 4 to 12, future updates will gradually expand this range until they finally remove this restriction

-  3. After key answer window vanish, hit `Done` button and provide where to save exam key for potential future use.
+  3. After key answer window vanish, press `Done` button and provide where to save exam key for potential future use.
 (You dont need to import key after creating it, it's imported immediately after save).

 ### Checking tests
   1. Create or import correct exam key
-  2. Hit `Browse` button and provide folder with files written by your students
+  2. Press `Browse` button and provide folder with files written by your students
-  3. Hit `Check!` button to calculate results
+  3. Press `Check` button to calculate results
-  4. Hit `Display` button to show test results
+  4. Press `Display` button to show test results
+  5. Press `Export` button, if you want to generate report file with result table in selected format

   ![Result window](./docs/img/results.png)
   > Future updates will add export options and `predicted grade` column in results

 ### Searching for cheaters
-  1. Hit `Import` button
+  1. Press `Import` button
   2. In new dialog change file extension to ***Plain text (\*.txt)***
   3. Select the source file to which you want to check the similarity in other tests
-  4. Hit `Browse` button and provide folder with other tests
+  4. Press `Browse` button and provide folder with other tests
-  5. Hit `Check!` button to calculate results
+  5. Press `Check` button to calculate results
-  6. Hit `Display` button to show similarity of other tests to source test
+  6. Press `Display` button to show similarity of other tests to source test

 ###### Copyright (c) 2020 [Pixel48](https://github.com/Pixel48/) All Rights Reserved